michalkmet/xp-aerial-firefighting/NOTES.md

 - ✅ UAT2.4 -  User can pass "YYYxx",1 - it should return 2 (waterbombs needed)
 - ✅ UAT2.5 -  User can pass "xYx",2 - it should return 2 (waterbombs needed)
 - ✅ UAT2.6 -  User can pass "xxYxx",2 - it should return 2 (waterbombs needed)
+- ✅ UAT3.1 -  User can pass "xxYxxYxx",2 - it should return 3 (waterbombs needed)
+- ⚠ TODO UAT3.2 -  User can pass "YYYxxx",1 - it should return 3 (waterbombs needed)
+- ⚠ TODO UAT3.3 -  User can pass "xxxYxxxYxxx",3 - it should return 3 (waterbombs needed)